 Cons – Things to Consider When Visiting Ksamil

-1. Overcrowding in Peak Season
+1. The Beaches Can Get Extremely Crowded in Peak Season

 When to Visit Ksamil